2013 Facilities and Administrative Rates - Long Form

 SHOW FULL BIO » Paul Nacon is a Director in Huron Consulting Group’s Higher Education practice.
 He has more than 42 years of experience in auditing, accounting, and management consulting with a heavy emphasis on facilities and administrative costs.
 Mr. Nacon worked in the San Francisco Division of Cost Allocation for over 8 years.
 He is recognized by professional organizations and peer groups as a national expert in cost allocation and federal compliance He has established a professional presence in the higher education and non‐profit organization grantee research community.
 Mr. Nacon has worked with a wide variety of public and private research organizations including institutions of higher education, hospitals and non‐profit organizations as a federal employee and as a private consultant.
 His work involved both the development and negotiation of facilities and administrative rate proposals, hospital research patient care rates, fringe benefit rates, and service center recharge rates.
 Mr. Nacon has worked with and has extensive knowledge of a wide variety of government regulations and cost principles promulgated n OMB Circulars A‐21, A‐110, A‐122, and other federal documents including DHHS Publication OASC‐3, A Guide for Hospitals.
 Prior to joining Huron, Mr. Nacon was the National Director for the Division of Cost Allocation with the US Department of Health and Human Services in Washington DC.
 He provided leadership and guidance to the DCA that resulted in many important changes to the DCA internal operations, as well as establishing an important communications link with the university and nonprofit research community.
 Mr. Nacon was also a Director for MAXIMUS Higher Education Practice, a Senior Manager for Bearing Point and KPMG where he worked with university and non‐profit clients that received federal research grants and contract funding to assure they complied with the applicable federal regulations.
 This included working with the institutions in the development and negotiation of their F&A rates, Disclosure Statements, costing practices, and generally complying with grant and contract management policies and procedures.

 SHOW FULL BIO » Cathy Snyder is a Director in the Office of Contract and Grant Accounting (OCGA) responsible for the cost accounting activities at Vanderbilt University.
 The cost accounting area encompasses the development and negotiation of Vanderbilt's facilities and administrative rate proposal, the fringe benefit rate proposal and negotiation, service center rate development, and facilities and administrative rate calculations for the Medicare Cost Report and unrelated business income activities.
-She also manages fixed assets for the University and serves as the Business Officer for the Division of Administration.
+She previously managed fixed assets for the University and served as the Business Officer for the Division of Administration.
 Cathy has held positions in the grants management area and the cost accounting area since 1985.
 Prior to her work at Vanderbilt University, she held a management position in the Business Office at State University of New York, Central Administration.
 Cathy currently serves on the COGR Costing Policies Committee and the NCURA Financial Management Committee.
 She has previously served as Treasurer of NCURA Region III, NCURA Nominating and Leadership Development Committee, and various NCURA program committees.

 2013 Facilities and Administrative Rates - Long Form